-We are open every day except Christmas Day and Boxing Day.
+We are open every day except 23 December (open in the morning), Christmas Eve, Christmas Day and Boxing Day.

 The site consists of three gently sloping fields with car parking spaces that separate the camping area, but still easily accessible.
-We also provide wheelbarrows to help transport kit to your perfect tent pitch.
-North Lees is ideally suited to small tents and there is limited space on site for large tents which attract a £12 surcharge which is added during the booking process.
+North Lees is ideally suited to small tents and there is limited space on site for large tents and Gazebos/event shelters which attract a £15 surcharge per stay which is added during the booking process.

 I have a camper van, can I still come?